EmbeddedLLM/JamAIBase/clients/typescript/README.md

     },
 ```

-6. create a new file /pages/index.vue and add the following code:
+6. Create a new file /pages/index.vue and add the following code:

 ```html
 <template>